-- ImageHash: sha1 hash of the mask, which can be used to check if the same mask was used during reproducibility tests.
+- Hash: sha1 hash of the mask, which can be used to check if the same mask was used during reproducibility tests.
+(Only added when prefix is "original") - Dimensionality: Number of dimensions (e.g. 2D, 3D) in the image.
 (Only added when prefix is "original") - Spacing: Pixel spacing (x, y, z) in mm. - Size: Dimensions (x, y, z) of the image in number of voxels. - Mean: Mean intensity value over all voxels in the image. - Minimum: Minimum intensity value among all voxels in the image. - Maximum: Maximum intensity value among all voxels in the image.